ml-struct-bio/cryodrgn/README.md

 [3] In particular, you may find it useful to perform filtering of particles separately from other analyses.
 This can done using our interactive interface available from the command line: `cryodrgn filter 01_cryodrgn256`.

-[4] `--Apix` only needs to be given if it is not present (or not accurate) in the CTF file that was used in training.
+[4] `--Apix` only needs to be given if it is not present in the CTF file that was used in training.

 ### Generating additional volumes